 - Get into a push-up position on your forearms, legs extended straight behind you, and maintain a straight line from your head to the heels.

-- Hold your body weight on your forearms and toes with keeping the back straight and core tight.
+- Hold your body weight on your forearms and toes while keeping the back straight and core tight.

 - Hold in this position for as long as you can but at least 1 minute for effective results.

-It also engages hips, arms, and shoulders and enhances strength and balance.
+The side plank is a core-strengthening exercise that primarily bolsters the obliques (side abs).
+It also engages hips, arms, and shoulders and improves strength and balance.

 - Start with holding your body weight on the right side of your forearm.
 To make it easy, keep your right arm extended below your shoulder.